erinknowles0501/fridgepoetry2/README.md

     -   Shadow user table - email addresses that are outside of the system
 -   Backend testing
 -   Frontend - JWT - restricted routing
+-   HTTPS
+-   Rate limiting for backend (especially anything with emails)